KageKirin/UnityNativePluginScaffolding/README.md

 # Unity Native Plugin scaffolding

-Scaffolding for a Native Unity Plugin wirtten in C/C++ and wrapped P/Invoke to C#
+Scaffolding for a Native Unity Plugin written in C/C++ and wrapped P/Invoke to C#.

+Will eventually get extended to also provide an UnrealEngine plugin.

+## The idea

+This project should provide a starting point for cross-platform and cross-engine plugin development, that allows for easy project customization, so that developers can start coding their native plugin in a re-usable manner.

+Simply said:
+write 1 set of game code only once, and in a way that can be re-used in either engine.

 ## Status